Ways to Earn More Credit Card Points and Miles

 - Group meals, activities, and gifts

-It can also make it easier to get reimbursed for your expenses while traveling because your credit card statement will serve as a log of where and when you made purchases.
+It can also make it easier to get reimbursed for your expenses while traveling because your credit card statement will serve as a log of where and when you've done purchases.

 If you’re concerned about having to deal with coworkers pay you back for lunches out, you can try any number of cashless transfer services.
 It’s easy to go totally cashless these days, so you don’t have to worry about getting to the bank to deposit the cash before your credit card bill arrives.